hxcde/anonmail/README.md

 <br>

 ### How to set it up?
-- You need GIt, PHP and Apache installed (example for Ubuntu or Debian based)
+- You need GIt, PHP and Apache installed (example for Ubuntu or Debian based).
 ```bash
 apt-get update && apt-get install git php php-mail apache2 -y
 systemctl enable apache2 && systemctl start apache2